BenThurber/capacitor-archive/README.md

 # The Capacitor Archive setup

-## Setting up a VM for CI/CD and MySQL using docker containers
+## Setting up CI/CD and MySQL using docker containers

+This project uses gitlab-runner to perform Continuous Integration (automated building and testing) and Continuous Deployment of the capacitor-archive application.
+The following steps should be performed on a continuously running machine (VM or bare metal) that can be accessed from the ports 20, 403 and 8081 (phpMyAdmin).

 ### Install docker and docker-compose
-Inside a linux machine, (either a VM or bare metal) install docker
+Inside the machine, (either a VM or bare metal) install docker
 `sudo apt-get update`
 `sudo apt install docker.io`